Skip to content

 4. Use reports to drive your security strategy

-How to create reports in PDQ Connect
+How to use reports in PDQ Connect to find security gaps

 1. In PDQ Connect, click the Reports tab.